the pillars inside the mosque at Qutub Minar, Delhi

 Which is the most visited place in Delhi?

-The most visited tourist attraction is the Red Fort in Old Delhi.
+The most visited tourist attraction in Delhi is the Qutub Minar (UNESCO).

 What is the best way to get to the top 10 places to visit in Delhi?